How to Use the Command 'tree' (with examples)

 -i

-: Disables indentation lines in the output.-f
+: Removes the indentation lines that are normally drawn in the tree output.-f

-Example output:
+Example Output:

-Use case 5: Print the size of each file and the cumulative size of each directory, in human-readable format
+Use Case 5: Print the size of each file and the cumulative size of each directory, in human-readable format

 Code: